mnadarsh/AWS/Instrduction.md

     .
 Keep some servers on premises and extend some capabilities to the Cloud.
     .
 Control over sensitive assets in your private infrastructure.
     .
 Flexibility and costeffectiveness of the public cloud

+ ## The Five Characteristics of Cloud Computing

+    1. On-demand self service:
+          • Users can provision resources and use them without human interaction from the service provider.
+    2. Broad network access:
+         • Resources available over the network, and can be accessed by diverse client platforms.
+    3. Multi-tenancy and resource pooling:
+        • Multiple customers can share the same infrastructure and applications with security and privacy.
+        • Multiple customers are serviced from the same physical resources.
+    4. Rapid elasticity and scalability:
+        • Automatically and quickly acquire and dispose resources when needed.
+        • Quickly and easily scale based on demand.
+    5. Measured service:
+        • Usage is measured, users pay correctly for what they have used.

+  ## Types of Cloud Computing

+    1. Infrastructure as a Service (IaaS)
+        • Provide building blocks for cloud IT
+        • Provides networking, computers, data storage space
+        • Highest level of flexibility
+        • Easy parallel with traditional on-premises IT

+    2. Platform as a Service (PaaS)
+        • Removes the need for your organization to manage the underlying infrastructure
+        • Focus on the deployment and management of your applications

+    3. Software as a Service (SaaS)
+        • Completed product that is run and managed by the service provider